• Skip to primary navigation

 For beginners and small batches, this still is a great way to ferment.

-There is a time though to upgrade to a water-sealed fermentation crockpot.
+There is a time, though, to upgrade to a water-sealed fermentation crockpot.

 The story

-Personally I did not think that the difference in taste and texture of the end product between an open crock (container, pot, jar, etc) and a water-sealed fermentation crockpot would be so significant.
+I did not think that the difference in taste and texture of the end product between an open crock (container, pot, jar, etc) and a water-sealed fermentation crockpot would be so significant.

-It is a 10-liter crock, and I was a bit surprised how much cabbage was needed to fill the pot.
+It is a 10-liter crock, and I was a bit surprised at how much cabbage was needed to fill the pot.
 Do we really need that much sauerkraut?

 After tasting it, I knew: Yes, We Do!